The Kishinkai is a style of Aikido centered on developing inner and outer consciousness, through the practice of martially effective movements.

 The Kishinkai is now taught on six continents and eleven countries, in more than 30 dojos.

 喜, is pronounced as KI in on’yomi, and YOROKOBU in kun’yomi.
-It means be happy, to rejoice.
-It is also the second character in the first name of Tamura senseï, Nobuyoshi.
+It means to be happy, to rejoice.

 振, is pronounced SHIN in on’yomi, and FURU in kun’yomi.
-It means to agitate, to prosper.
-But shin also has the meaning of deepening. 振 is also the first character of Kuroda senseï school : Shinbukan.
+It means to wave, to shake.
+But shin also has the meaning of deepening.

 会, is pronounced KAÏ in on’yomi, and AU in kun’yomi.
-It means metting, association.
+It means group, association.

-Kishinkaï 喜振会 is the the group which deepens the study in joy, it’s also a tribute to two of my teachers as well as to the greatest masters of Budo.
+Thus Kishinkaï 喜振会 is the the group which deepens the study in joy, or the group of the joyful study.